Diocese of Corpus Christi: Territory

-The Diocese of Corpus Christi fully encompasses Aransas, Bee, Brooks, Duval, Jim Wells, Kenedy, Kleberg, Live Oak, Nueces, Refugio, and San Patricio counties and a portion of McMullen County county.
+The Diocese of Corpus Christi fully encompasses Aransas, Bee, Brooks, Duval, Jim Wells, Kenedy, Kleberg, Live Oak, Nueces, Refugio, and San Patricio counties and a portion of McMullen County.

 History

-1690 to 1912
+1690 to 1900

-The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
-It was founded by the Franciscan priest, Reverend Damián Massanet, in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.
+The first Catholic mission in Texas, then part of the Spanish colony of New Spain, was San Francisco de los Tejas.
+It was founded by the Franciscan priest, Damián Massanet, in 1690 in the Weches area.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas near present-day Alto in 1716.

 In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
-The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
-In 1874, Pope Pius IX established the Vicariate Apostolic of Brownsville, including all the settlements south of the Nueces River to the Rió Grande River.
+During the 1840s, priest started visiting Corpus Christi to celebrate mass and perform other ceremonies in private homes.
+The Vatican elevated the prefecture to a vicariate apostolic in 1846, the year that Texas became an American state.